Russia kills 27 civilians in Ukraine as the Kremlin remains defiant over Trump threats

 Ukrainian President Volodymyr Zelenskyy said that overnight Russian strikes across the country hit 73 cities, towns and villages.
 “These were conscious, deliberate strikes — not accidental,” Zelenskyy said on Telegram.

-Trump said Monday he is giving Russian President Vladimir Putin 10 to 12 days to stop the killing in Ukraine after three years of war, moving up a 50-day deadline he had given the Russian leader two weeks ago.
+Trump said Tuesday he is giving Russian President Vladimir Putin 10 days to stop the killing in Ukraine after three years of war, moving up a 50-day deadline he had given the Russian leader two weeks ago.
 The move meant Trump wants peace efforts to make progress by Aug.
-7-9.
+8.

 Trump has repeatedly rebuked Putin for talking about ending the war but continuing to bombard Ukrainian civilians.
 But the Kremlin hasn't changed its tactics.